kasjayatissa/kasj-live/blog/2023-01-15-welcome/index.md

 I wanted to give a shout out to [technotim](https://www.youtube.com/@technotim) and [noted.lol](https://noted.lol/) who I've drawn a lot of inspiration from for a number of my services.

+Full disclosure, I'm not one to write blogs so this is a bit of a challenge in itself.
+I've given myself a bit of license to be a keep things a bit rough as I write to keep myself motivated to continue to post regularly.

 If you're interested feel free to read through my posts and head over to my [docs](/docs/intro)